 The details that you provide can go a long way toward assisting an investigating officer.
 It helps to write down the type of cruelty you witnessed, who was involved, the date of the incident, and where it took place.

 Let them know that investigating animal cruelty should be a priority.
 Animal cruelty is a CRIME—and the police MUST investigate these crimes.

-6. Set a Good Example for Others
+6. Set a Good Example for Others & Hold Others Accountable

 If you have pets, be sure to always show them the love and good care they deserve.
 But it’s more than just food, water, and adequate shelter.
 If you think your animal is sick, take him to the veterinarian for treatment.

+Teach animal abuse prevention by talking to your kids and teaching them how to treat animals with kindness and respect.
 We regularly see children in homes where animal abuse has been reported.
 If a parent isn’t treating the family pet right, we tell the kids that their dog or cat would really appreciate fresh water every day or some daily playtime.
 If the animal has been left outside without shelter, we’ll say, ‘You have a nice house, and if you get cold, you can put a coat on.
 But your dog can’t do that.’
 Children understand that animals are living creatures that have the ability to feel pain, joy, and sadness.

 8. Support Your Local Shelter or Animal Rescue Organization

 It’s a great way to make a difference.
 Volunteer your time or consider fostering rescued animals.
 Your generosity may provide these animals the chance they deserve to have a good life.